thecb4/MotherShip/README.md

 1. Login to iTunesConnect
 2. Get list of Testers
 3. Get list of Groups
+4. Get list of Versions
+5. Get list of Builds
-4. Invite someone to test an app
+6. Invite someone to test an app

 ```swift